Software engineer developer hehe

 Mentoring

-I explain how parts of the codebase work and why decisions were made so others can move independently.
+I document and explain complex parts of the codebase, clarifying why specific architectural decisions were made so my team can operate independently.

 Programming & DevOps